March 9, 2021

 |

-Find out how to convert and upload webp images in WordPress site.
+Find out how to convert and upload WebP images in WordPress site.

 If you use .jpg and .png images in your WordPress posts, the page loading time is slower compared to JPEG 200 or WebP format.